 Application and Starting information

-We strongly believe that the applicants handbook and supporting document on the UKFPO website are the most important guides to application, and we suggest you read these before and during your application, and again before you submit.
+For your application, we strongly believe that the applicants handbook and supporting document on the UKFPO website are the most important guides to application, and we suggest you read these before and during your application, and again before you submit.
 Be aware that the UKFPO manages this through Oriel and no deviations are permitted.
 The Foundation School is unable to mediate with the process.
 It is therefore very important that you complete with due care and attention, and be sure to have submitted in good time. [the dates are the dates!]
 We have provided the video presentations on the UKFPO website, and have an additional one of our own

-We visit our local medical schools of Cambridge, UEA and will visit ARU to discuss foundation and the process.
+We visit [if currently remotely]our local medical schools of Cambridge, UEA and will visit ARU to discuss foundation and the process.